ResearchObject/ro-crate/docs/1.2-DRAFT/data-entities.md

 _Data Entities_ representing files MUST have `"File"` as a value for `@type`. `File` is an RO-Crate alias for <http://schema.org/MediaObject>.
 The term _File_ here is liberal, and includes "downloadable" resources where `@id` is an absolute URI.

 _Data Entities_ representing directories MUST be of `"@type": "Dataset"`.
 The term _directory_ here includes HTTP file listings where `@id` is an absolute URI, however "external" directories SHOULD have a programmatic listing of their content (e.g. another RO-Crate).
+It follows that the _RO-Crate Root_ is itself a data entity.

 _Data Entities_ can also be other types, for instance an online database.
 These SHOULD be of `"@type": "CreativeWork"` and typically have a `@id` which is an absolute URI.